markc/hcp_bs5/README.md

 This project is ideal for [LXD containers] or cheap 256MB to 512MB VPS plans.

-- [NetServa SH/HCP] does not reqire Python or Ruby, just PHP and Bash
+- [NetServa HCP] does not reqire Python or Ruby, just PHP and Bash
 - Fully functional IMAP/SMTP mailserver with personalised Spam filtering
 - [LetsEncrypt] SSL enabled [nginx] web server with [PHP FPM 7+]
 - Optional [PowerDNS] installation for local LAN or real-world DNS service